Trump pulls U.S. out of Pacific trade deal, loosening Asia ties

 "I know I come out with a lot of confidence that the president is very, very serious on making sure that the United States economy is going to be strong and have policies - tax, regulatory or trade - to drive that," he said.

-Trump told the executives that companies were welcome to negotiate with governors to move production between states, but
+Trump told the executives that companies were welcome to negotiate with governors to move production between states.

-Trump was scheduled to hold a meeting later on Monday with labor leaders and U.S. workers, the White House said.

-Between winning the presidential election in November and taking office, Trump hosted a number of U.S. CEOs in meetings in New York, including business leaders from defense, technology and other sectors.
-He also met with leaders of several labor unions, including the AFL-CIO.

-Additional reporting by David Brunnstrom, Doina Chiacu, Susan Heavey, Ayesha Rascoe and David Shepardson
+Additional reporting by David Brunnstrom, Doina Chiacu, Susan Heavey, Ayesha Rascoe and David Shepardson; Editing by Jonathan Oatis and Peter Cooney